-GOI – Gross Operating Income = GRM is simply how much income the investment brings before any expenses or debt service are subtracted.
+GOI – Gross Operating Income = GOI is simply how much income the investment brings before any expenses or debt service are subtracted.

 Potential Rental Income